 Lincoln’s many guest houses and bed and breakfasts represent some of the most wonderful examples of the city’s highly reputed family-run businesses.
-When you stay with one of the hosts we highlight in this selection, you will be welcomed with trademark friendliness and experience the real, down-to-earth Lincoln, all while supporting independent accommodation to get up and running again.
+When you stay with one of the hosts we highlight in this selection, you will be welcomed with trademark friendliness and experience the real, down-to-earth Lincoln, all while supporting independent accommodation.
 This compilation brings together our favourite guest houses / bed and breakfasts in Lincoln to make your next trip a memorable one.

 For more accommodation options around the city, check out our rundown of the best hotels in Lincoln.